-Children's and Family Services in Belleville & Tweed
+Children's Dentist in Belleville & Tweed

 The team at Belleville Dental Care know that your family is important!
 Our dentists and team ensure that good oral health begin in childhood.
 We offer many services for children, including cavity control, dental sealants, space maintainers, sports guards and more.

 How can Belleville Dental Care help keep my child's teeth healthy?

 Healthy dental habits begin in childhood!
 To help maintain a health smile as your children grow, at home brushing and flossing, in combination with professional cleanings and checkups are crucial.
 To help prevent the development of childhood cavities, we may recommend fluoride treatments, dental sealants, and specific tips to help maintain their dental hygiene routine.

 When should children have their first dental checkup?